kedro-org/kedro/docs/source/get_started/install.md

 pip install kedro -U
 ```

-When migrating an existing project to a newer Kedro version, make sure you also update the `project_version` in your `pyproject.toml` file from the project root directory or, for projects generated with Kedro<0.17.0, in your `ProjectContext`, which is found in `src/<package_name>/run.py`.
+When migrating an existing project to a newer Kedro version, make sure you also update the `project_version`:

+* For projects generated with versions of Kedro > 0.17.0, you'll do this in the `pyproject.toml` file from the project root directory.
+* If your project was generated with a version of Kedro <0.17.0, you will instead need to update the `ProjectContext`, which is found in `src/<package_name>/run.py`.

 ## Install a development version of Kedro